Healing Hands (Elton John song)

-"Healing Hands" is a song by English musician Elton John, written by John and Bernie Taupin, from John's 1989 album, Sleeping with the Past.
-The single was released during late summer 1989 and was a top-20 hit in the United States.
-A reissued version (paired as a double A-side single with "Sacrifice") became the singer's first solo number-one single in the United Kingdom.
+"Healing Hands" is a song by British musician Elton John and lyricist Bernie Taupin, performed by John.
+It is from John's 1989 album Sleeping with the Past.
+The single was released in August 1989 and was a top-20 hit in the United States.
+A reissued version (paired as a double A-side single with "Sacrifice") became the singer's first solo number-one single in the United Kingdom in June 1990.

 The song was inspired by the Four Tops song "Reach Out, I'll Be There".
 Produced by Chris Thomas, it was the first of three singles released from the album, with the follow-ups being "Sacrifice" and "Club at the End of the Street".

 Release and reception

 "Healing Hands" did moderately well as a single in the United States, climbing to No. 13 on the Billboard Hot 100 and reaching No. 1 on the Billboard Adult Contemporary chart on the week of 21 October 1989.
 The song failed to make the UK top 40 during its initial release, as did the follow-up, "Sacrifice".
-However, after Steve Wright of BBC Radio One added "Sacrifice" to his station's playlist, "Sacrifice" was re-released in the UK as a double A-side with "Healing Hands".
+After Steve Wright of BBC Radio One added "Sacrifice" to his station's playlist, "Sacrifice" was re-released in the UK as a double A-side with "Healing Hands".
 The double A-side record topped the UK Singles Chart for five weeks starting 23 June 1990, becoming the first solo No. 1 hit of Elton John's career in his native country.

 Cash Box reviewed the single saying that "Elton has gone back to basics, and delivers a great song this time, relying only on a piano and his golden throat to get him through."